joe-irving/defundclimatechaos/index.md

   text: |-
     ## Turn off the money pipeline to fossil fuels.
 Now.

     **Money is fuelling climate chaos**.
-Climate justice means keeping fossil fuels in the ground, right now.
+Climate justice means keeping fossil fuels in the ground.
 We need to stop new coal, oil, gas and fracking project

-    **UK banks, investors and insurers are fuelling climate chaos** by pumping billions of pounds into climate wrecking projects each year.
-Without that support, companies like Shell and BP, can't operate.
+    **UK banks, investors and insurers are fuelling climate chaos** by pumping billions of pounds into climate wrecking projects.
+Without that support, companies like Shell and BP, can't fuel climate breakdown.

     People around the world are rising up to demand that governments and corporations **#DefundClimateChaos**, pay **Climate Reparations** and fund a **Global** **Just Transition**